 Landscape image of the words 'mission complete'.
 Both words are in neon pink with a neon blue border around the words.

-Earlier in the year, we looked at mission-driven development and the benefits it can provide a project.
+Earlier in the year, we looked at mission-driven development and the benefits it can provide government projects.

 At Zaizi, having a clear mission, and being mission-driven, is key to how we work.